emmansun/sm2elgamal/README.md

-# sm2eigamal
+# sm2elgamal
-EC-EIGamal with SM2
+EC-ElGamal with SM2